liondon/licensing-containers/README.md

     curl -X GET http://localhost:9090/fibonacci?number=10
     ```

+8. You will see detailed logs for periodical check-in when the app container is running.

+9. Exit the app with `ctrl+c` and you should see the following log:
+    ```
+    Info: revoking license... res.status_code = 200
+    Info: successfully revoked the license.
+    ```

-8. Remove the containers and/or images
+10. Remove the containers and/or images

     ```sh
     # list all containers